MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 - **Issue**: Limited options on Team Channel properties Dialog, including:
   - Pin, Manage Channel and Get Email Address available
   - Limited team site properties dialog – Hide, Manage Team, and Manage Tags available
-  - Adding a tab to a channel isn't currently available.
+  - Adding a tab to a channel isn't currently available
   - Webhooks not supported

 - **Issue**: Attendance report doesn't show after a meeting.</br>
   **Workaround**: To download, go to **Edit Meeting Details** > **Attendance** > **Download**.
 It will always download the latest meeting's report.
 Currently, there's no option to download a report of an older channel meeting.

-## Other areas:
+## Other areas

 - **Issue**: Right-clicking on the back button (next to Search) doesn't bring the old history for you to navigate.

-- **Issue**: If Windows (Focus/Do not Disturb) mode is on you won’t receive Teams notifications.</br>
+- **Issue**: If Windows (Focus/Do not Disturb) mode is on you won't receive Teams notifications.</br>
   **Workaround**: Turn on the "Show Notification Banners" setting in System > Notifications > Microsoft Teams to receive Teams Notifications and enable it with Focus/Do not Disturb mode.

 - **Issue:** If a user has more than one tenant to their account, if they sign out of their accounts and then join a meeting, it will not sign in with their primary tenant account, but any one of their accounts (including guest accounts).</br>